 Step 1: On your computer, visit Mid York’s RB Digital Page.

 Step 2: Sign up for an account by clicking “Register” in the upper right corner.
 You will need your email address, library card number and PIN.
 You will also need to know your home library.
 If you need help with this, contact the library.
 RB Digital will ask you to create a password; if you forget this password the library won’t be able to help you so be sure to write it down.
 Choose the Kirkland Town Library as your library.

 Step 3: If you will use RB Digital on your smartphone or tablet, go to the app store (Apple App Store or Google Play Store) and download the RB Digital app.
 It will have an icon that looks like the one at the top of this section.
 Download the app to your device and log in using the information you used in Step 2.

-Step 4: Browse the collection and check out a magazine or audio book.
-When you choose a magazine, it will ask you if you would like to automatically check out the next issue of this magazine.
+Step 4: Browse the collection and check out a magazine.
+When you choose one, it will ask you if you would like to automatically check out the next issue of this magazine.
 This is helpful if you’d like to digitally subscribe.
 You can choose to read the magazine online or download it.
 If you are going to be away from WiFi (like on an airplane), be sure to download it.
 You can delete it when you are done reading it so it doesn’t take up space on your device.